msp1974/homeassistant-jlrincontrol/README.md

 ## Contributors

 This integration uses the jlrpy api written by [ardevd](https://github.com/ardevd/jlrpy).
 A big thanks for all the work you have done on this.

+Also thanks for all your help ismarslomic in supporting and testing

 ## Debugging